Stop WordPress from Overwriting .htaccess File

 Right-click the .htaccess file and select Change Permissions.

-A dialog box will appear, showing the file’s current permissions.
-Set the permissions to 444, then click Change Permissions to save the changes.
+A dialog box will appear showing the current permissions.
+Set the permissions to 444, then click Change Permissions to save.

 Set the file permissions to 444 in the dialog box